Beet Salad

 Step 3

 Remove the beets from the pot using a spider or slotted spoon and place them in a bowl of cold water.
-After a couple of minutes when they’re cool enough to hold comfortably, use your thumb to rub the skins off; they should slip off easily.
+After a couple of minutes, when they're cool enough to handle comfortably, use your thumb to rub off the skins; they should slip off easily.
 Slice the still-warm peeled beets about 1/4 inch (4 mm) thick and place them in a bowl with the onions.
-Pour in about 2/3 of the vinaigrette and toss well to coat them all.
-Let them sit for half an hour if you can, then add the chopped herbs and some more vinaigrette to give everybody a fresh, shiny coat.
-Serve.
+Pour in about 2/3 of the vinaigrette and toss well to coat the beets and onions.
+Let them salad sit for at least 30 minutes if you can, then add the chopped herbs and more vinaigrette for a fresh, shiny coat.
+Serve immediately, or refrigerate—leftovers get even better overnight.
+If this salad appeals to you, try variations with carrots or small white turnips as a substitute for the beets.

 About the author